Hebrews

 Sion

-, and unto the city of the
+unto the city of the living God, the heavenly

 Jerusalem

-and to an innumerable company of angels,"
+, and to an innumerable company of

 --- "ye are